 Preheat oven to 425 F. Whisk together all the dry ingredients, making sure to whisk out any clumps from the flours.

 Add in the wet ingredients and stir well to combine.
 If using a stand mixer, use the dough paddle and keep the speed low.
-Spoon out 12 large biscuits onto parchment lined cookie sheets.
+Spoon out 12 large biscuits onto parchment-lined cookie sheets.

-Bake for about 15 minutes, or until the tips of the biscuits have a golden edge to them.
+Bake for about 15 minutes, or until the edges of the biscuits have a golden edge to them.
 Remove from oven and allow to cool completely before handling.
 These are very crumbly when warm.

 I made these on the larger side.
-About two golfballs worth of batter per biscuit.
+About two golf balls worth of batter per biscuit.
 If you want to be very careful with your macros, you can make them half that size to get 24 biscuits.
 That will cut down on all the macros per serving and might make portion control a little easier.